info@remote-monitoring.co.uk

 The National Fire Chiefs Council (NFCC)

 In order for fire alarm monitoring providers to continuously provide the very best service and results, it’s important that the industry is regulated to a high level.
 At RMS, we follow all the latest fire safety guidelines and ensure we are delivering world-class service in line with the most stringent and latest industry standard.
+Our proactive approach to compliance and technology integration means that we are well-positioned to handle signals across a spectrum of systems, including intruder monitoring and non-security alerts such as air conditioning monitoring, offering a comprehensive safety and operations solution.

 Share: